-NOTE: We recommendadding DS, DD disk drives.
-Any add-on Lrives that able to step at 6 ms or faster.
+We recommend adding Double Sided, Double Density disk drives.
+Any add-on disk drives you use must step at 6 milliseconds or faster.

-3.3 PARALLEL PRINTER
+3.3.
+PARALLEL PRINTER

-To connect a Centronics type parallel printer, use a 34 conductor ribbon cable with a Centronics D-connector on one end and a 34 pin edge connector on the other (available from PMC as Part No.: Cab-85).
+To connect a Centronics type parallel printer, use a 34 conductor ribbon cable with a Centronics D-connector on one end and a 34 pin edge connector on the other (available from PMC as Part No.: CAB-85).
 Plug the edge connector end of the printer cable into the MicroMate's connector labelled "PRINTER" and found on the rear panel.
 Usually the Pin 1 edge of the ribbon cable is marked by a different or darker color.
 When plugged in, Pin 1 of the connector must be down, and the cable often exits from the left side of the connector.
 If you are not sure about the exact location of Pin 1 on your cable, consult your dealer.
 The printer end of the cable is a standard Centronics connector.
 Consult your printer manual for proper connection.
 (See Appendix A for a wiring diagram of a standard Centronics printer cable.)

-3.4 SERIAL PRINTER
+3.4.
+SERIAL PRINTER